wendyktps/url_shortener_v2/README.md

 # url_shortener_v2

-Uncomment the table creation code on main.py file (CTRL + /)
+Uncomment the table creation code on main.py file (CTRL + /) when using for the first time